 In order to be eligible to apply, students must meet the following requirements:

-- 54 degree credits (junior standing)
+- 54 degree credits complete at time of application (junior standing)

 - 12 GPA credits (transfer students must complete a minimum of 12 credits at UW-Madison)